JosephJohnAlexander/Codesans/README.md

 	When I was creating Nailbody, I want a monospaced/duospaced sans serif, because I always think that serifs and sanses are basic fonts.
 There are several fonts I have wanted, but none of them satisfy me.

-	Inconsolata is relased under SIL OpenFont License, this licence forces font modifications, of a font under this licence.
-And there are no vertical lines but slashes in the glyph of the number sign (ASCII
+	Inconsolata is relased under SIL OpenFont License.
+The requirement for fonts to remain under this license does not apply to any document created using the fonts or their derivatives.
+And there are no vertical lines but slashes in the glyph of the number sign (ASCII hexadecimal:
- 	hexadecimal: 23).
+  	23).

 	Selectric Advocate is not free for commercial usages.